-Her latest book, Radical Trust, should be out later this year (2017-18).
-Radical Trust is one woman’s journey through the fire of surrender into the deep pool of listening.
+Her latest book, Radical Trust, Manifesting a Vision When It Seems Impossible is out now in paperback and audible: https://angelyntoth.com/books_post/radical-trust.
+Radical Trust is about Angelyn's journey through the fire of surrender into the deep pool of listening.
 It is a story about waking up out of the swamp of confusion the mind serves up, into something far deeper that knows the truth and guides us.
 This book is a story of feeling our feelings, not as a pure guide but to liberate their missive.
 It is about listening to, and acting upon the messages life delivers by way of symbols, relationships, and encounters.
 Finally, Radical Trust helps the reader find the courage to follow their individual path and deliver the gifts with which they were born.
 It is, ultimately, a story of inspiration and transformation on many levels and in profound ways.

 It took me over twenty years to write this book.
 The title became clear in 1999, but the content took years to write.
 I realised why when I heard about the importance of sharing the wisdom of your scars, not your open wounds.

 It felt too vulnerable to share my journey because it was wrought with my judgments and fears of what others would think.
 Obviously, the wounds remained open, and I was embarrassed.
 But today it seems hard to believe I travelled through many of the experiences I did, and I choose to honour them.